intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 # Retaining Viable Protocol Evolution Mechanisms {#use-it}

-If design is insufficient, what then would give protocol designers the freedom to later change a deployed protocol?

-Michel Foucault defines freedom as a practice rather than a state that is bestowed or attained:

-> Freedom is practice; \[...] the freedom of men is never assured by the laws and the institutions that are intended to guarantee them.  \[...]
-I think it can never be inherent in the structure of things to guarantee the exercise of freedom.
-The guarantee of freedom is freedom. --{{FOUCAULT}}

-In the same way, the design of a protocol for extensibility and eventual replacement {{?EXTENSIBILITY}} does not guarantee the ability to exercise those options.
+The design of a protocol for extensibility and eventual replacement
+{{?EXTENSIBILITY}} does not guarantee the ability to exercise those options.
+Only active use of those mechanisms can ensure that they remain available for new uses.

 ## Practice Can Ensure Viability

-Planning and careful specificiation of mechanisms that support protocol evolution is a necessary precondition for their later availability.
-However, whether those mechanisms are available for use depends on their correct implementation and deployment.
-The nature of a protocol deployment has a significant effect on whether that protocol can be changed.

 The fact that the freedom to change depends on practice is evident in protocols that are known to have viable version negotiation or extension points.
 The